xrdocs/design/_blogs/2022-07-01-peering-fabric-hld_5_0.md

 without exceeding the capabilities of a facility.
 In cases where multiple facilities must be connected, a simple and efficient way to extend networks must exist.
+## Enhanced SLAs for Peering Traffic

+Networks and their users are increasingly reliant on 3rd party services or 3rd party cloud providers for both internal and external applications.
+These applications can be sensitive to jitter, latency, and bandwidth congestion.
+The Segment Routing enabled peering fabric allows providers to create end to end paths satisfying metrics based on latency, IGP cost, secondary TE cost, or overall hop count and use constraints such as SR flexible algorithms to ensure traffic always stays on the optimal path.

 # High-Level Design